arduino/arduino-app-cli/docs/contributor-guide/development.md

 ## Building the Project

+Build the project (run once):
 - `task init`
 - `task build`
 - `task generate:assets` to download locally the assets of the [Arduino Bricks](`https://github.com/arduino/app-bricks-py`)

+Start the arduino-app-cli in daemon mode:
-- `ARDUINO_APP_CLI__DATA_DIR=debian/arduino-app-cli/home/arduino/.local/share/arduino-app-cli task start` to build and start the arduino-app-cli in daemon mode.
+- `ARDUINO_APP_CLI__DATA_DIR=debian/arduino-app-cli/home/arduino/.local/share/arduino-app-cli task start`

+NOTE: only a subset of HTTP APIs are working by running the daemon mode into a development PC.
+To run the `arduino-app-cli` into the board see `Running `arduino-app-cli` into the board` section.

 ## Running Checks